storj/ipfs-go-ds-storj/README.md

 `$packInterval` is an optional time duration that sets the packing interval.
 The default packing interval is 1 minute.
 If set to a negative duration, e.g. `-1m`, the packing job is disabled.

 `$debugAddr` is an optional `[host]:port` address to listen on for the debug endpoints.
 If not set, the debug endpoints are disabled.

+`$updateBloomFilter` is an optional boolean that enables the bloom filter updater.
+If not set, the updater is disabled.

 If you are configuring a brand new ipfs instance without any data, you can overwrite the `datastore_spec` file with: